 To keep this pistachio crusted salmon keto, and make the sauce thicker, just reduce it longer!
 Or, use 1/4 teaspoon of xanthan gum (which is gluten free!).
 If doing this, you’ll want to sprinkle it over the top of your sauce and whisk it in immediately.
 Xanthan gum can be added just before adding the cream.

 Storing + Reheating

 First, this sauce is SO.
 GOOD.
 So, I like to serve this dish with pasta, rice, or bread to soak up as much as possible.
 For low carb options, serve it with your favorite keto pasta, or cauliflower rice.
-Asparagus or broccoli are great veggies to pair as side dishes.
+Asparagus and broccoli are great veggies to pair as side dishes.